Examining Trump's wiretap claim - CNN Video

 Examining Trump's wiretap claim

-CNN's Jake Tapper, in partnership with FactCheck.org, looks over the known facts around President Trump's claim that President Obama had him 'wire tapped.'
+Jake Tapper, with FactCheck.org, looks over the facts around President Trump's claim that President Obama had him wiretapped.

 Source: CNN